filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 In the future, and when Spark is compatible with Direct Data Onboarding (DDO), there will be real-time deal ingestion into the Spark Eligible Deal database when storage deals are made ([GitHub tracking issue](https://github.com/space-meridian/roadmap/issues/144)).
 This will mean that new SPs will not need to wait for up to a week to get a Spark score.

 The end result of the Deal Ingestion step is a database of all Eligible Deals that should be retrievable.

+### Deal Eligibility Criteria

+Spark considers a deal as eligible for retrieval testing if it meets the following criteria:

+1. `DealProposal.Verified` is `true`
+2. `DealProposal.PieceCID` is set
+3. The deal has not expired yet (`DealProposal.EndEpoch` is in the future)
+4. `DealProposal.Label` field contains a string starting with one of the following prefixes:
+   - `bafy`
+   - `bafk`
+   - `Qm`

 ## Task Sampling